socketstream/socketstream/CONTRIBUTING.md

 These rules are adopted from the [AngularJS commit conventions][commit-message-format].

-We have very precise rules over how our git commit messages can be formatted.
-This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the SocketStream change log**.
+Git commit messages will need to be formatted in a certain format.
+This is so that we can generate a changelog from the git commit messages.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special